 Essential Oils - Important Safety Points

 Because essential oils are highly potent and concentrated care must be taken to use them safely at the correct dilutions and volumes.
-General safety points are given below.
+Important and general safety points are given below.
 It is further recommended that you take time to learn about the uses, effects and potential side-effects of specific essential oils before purchasing and using them.

 * Essential oils must never be given or taken internally except under the advice of a qualified health practitioner trained in the internal use of essential oils.
 Most will severely damage the lining of the digestive tract.
 All essential oils are potentially toxic if taken internally without qualified advice.

-* Many essential oils must be avoided during pregnancy and throughout the breastfeeding period.
+* Most essential oils must be avoided during pregnancy and throughout the breastfeeding period.